mathewbushuru/authentication-kit/README.md

 ##### Roadmap

 - [x] Configure MySQL database and express app.
-Sample stubbed routes for login and signup
+Stubbed routes for login and signup
 - [x] FE login and signup UI - Combination of Zod and react-hook-form for runtime type checking and optimized forms.
 - [x] BE error handling middleware.
 - [x] FE error handling - Global error and 404 pages.
 BE 404 catch-all route.
 - [x] FE state management using Redux.
 Configure Redux-Tookkit
 - [x] FE data fetching and caching layer using redux toolkit
-- [x] FE `/api-playground` for testing all RTKQ hooks
+- [x] FE `/api-playground` for testing all my custom RTKQ hooks
 - [x] Protected frontend routes implemented using React Router and Redux.
 For example, `/protected` can only be accessed when logged in
 - [x] Sign up and log in flow using email and password.
 - [x] Hash password functionality using Bcrypt algorithm.